XieYingnan-Hideo/SX1276_Receive_LBJ/README.md

 ## Details
 ### 1. About LBJ long message
-It does not appear on TB/T 3504-2018 standard.
+It does not appear on `TB/T 3504-2018` standard.
-I received this kind of message using SDR while listening to 821.2375MHz.
-The format of these messages is based purely on guess, currently identified information in one typical long LBJ message is listed in the following chart.
+I received this kind of messages using SDR while listening to 821.2375MHz.
+Some train transmits them on POCSAG address `1234002`.
+The formal name and structure of these messages is unknown, the contents are currently identified by guessing.
+Current identified information in one typical long LBJ message is listed in the following table.

 | Nibbles(4bit) | Encode  | Meaning                            |
 |---------------|---------|------------------------------------|